Wallet Types: Mobile vs Hardware

 Both options provide self-custody and belong to the same ecosystem, allowing your crypto journey to begin as light and mobile as you like, and then upgrade to maximum protection when needed.

-First, a Quick Comparison
+First, a quick comparison

 | Feature | Mobile Wallet | Hardware Wallet |